India’s demographic dividend

 • Health investments: Health spending has not kept pace with India’s economic growth.
 Adequate investment in health can provide a productive workforce.

-• The public spending on health has remained flat at around 1% of GDP.
+• The public spending on health has remained low at 1.2% of GDP.

-• Creating Employment: Certain policy actions that can be advocated in this regard are:
+• Generating Employment: Certain policy actions that can be advocated in this regard are:

 • Social infrastructure also comprises education and health services that must be improved considerably.